Click the links below for help with drug and alcohol addiction in Cambridgeshire

-Before you stage an intervention, it is important to learn and rehearse what you want to say.
-Your goal is to see the individual into recovery so you must learn specific ways to try and convince them to seek help.
-Interventions can help trigger a ‘moment of clarity’ and by doing this in a group setting you can help the inflicted individual see the damage their behaviour has had on themselves but also those around them.
+Interventions are available in Cambridgeshire, and can help trigger a ‘moment of clarity,’ and by doing this in a group setting you can help the inflicted individual see the damage their behaviour has had on themselves and those around them.

 We know this is tough, but we also offer support for friends and family of those struggling with addiction.

-Many people are struggling with addiction who still perform high responsibility roles.
+Many people in Cambridgeshire struggling with addiction still perform high-responsibility roles.
 This could be in terms of their career or perhaps in family life.
 Although you may be able to maintain aspects of your lifestyle, you can still struggle with severe substance abuse issues.